aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-create-dynamic-chart/dropdownlist/_index.md

 ---

 ## **Possible Usage Scenarios**
-A Dynamic Chart with Dropdownlist in Excel is a powerful tool that allows users to create interactive charts that can dynamically update based on the selected data.
-This feature is particularly useful in situations where there is a need to analyze multiple datasets or compare various scenarios.
+A Dynamic Chart with a Drop‑Down List in Excel is a powerful tool that allows users to create interactive charts that can dynamically update based on the selected data.
+This feature is particularly useful in situations where there is a need to analyze multiple data sets or compare various scenarios.

-One common application of a Dynamic Chart with Dropdownlist is in financial analysis.
+One common application of a Dynamic Chart with a Drop‑Down List is in financial analysis.
 For example, a company may have multiple sets of financial data for different years or departments.
-By using a dropdown list, users can select the specific dataset they want to analyze, and the chart will automatically update to display the corresponding information.
+By using a drop‑down list, users can select the specific data set they want to analyze, and the chart will automatically update to display the corresponding information.
 This allows for easy comparison and identification of trends or patterns.

 Another application is in sales and marketing.
 A company may have sales data for different products or regions.
-With a Dynamic Chart with Dropdownlist, users can choose a specific product or region from the dropdown list, and the chart will dynamically update to show the sales performance for the selected option.
-This helps in identifying the top-performing areas or products and making data-driven decisions.
+With a Dynamic Chart with a Drop‑Down List, users can choose a specific product or region from the drop‑down list, and the chart will dynamically update to show the sales performance for the selected option.
+This helps in identifying the top‑performing areas or products and making data‑driven decisions.

-In summary, a Dynamic Chart with Dropdownlist in Excel provides a flexible and interactive way to visualize and analyze data.
-It is valuable in situations where there is a need to compare multiple datasets or explore different scenarios, making it a versatile tool for financial analysis, sales and marketing, and many other applications.
+In summary, a Dynamic Chart with a Drop‑Down List in Excel provides a flexible and interactive way to visualize and analyze data.
+It is valuable in situations where there is a need to compare multiple data sets or explore different scenarios, making it a versatile tool for financial analysis, sales and marketing, and many other applications.

-## **Use Aspose Cells to Create Dynamic Chart with Dropdownlist**
+## **Use Aspose.Cells to Create Dynamic Chart with Drop‑Down List**
-In the next paragraphs, we will show you how to create a Dynamic Chart with Dropdownlist using Aspose.Cells.
+In the next paragraphs, we will show you how to create a Dynamic Chart with a Drop‑Down List using Aspose.Cells.
 We'll show you the code for the example, as well as the Excel file created with this code.

 ## **Sample Code**
-The following sample code will generate the [Dynamic Chart with Dropdownlist File](DynamicChartWithDropdownlist.xlsx).
+The following sample code will generate the [Dynamic Chart with Drop‑Down List File](DynamicChartWithDropdownlist.xlsx).

 ```cpp
 #include <iostream>